 Complete a Recognition Map

-After you determine the type of campaign you want to recognize, scoop out the competition, specify the number of actual and expected donors, and identify media preferences.
-The next thing is to complete a recognition map.
-A recognition map can be found on the nonprofit website.
-You should submit it to the other members for analysis and personal no-obligation consultation.
-Completing the map allows the organization to focus on the raised questions and address the budget costs.
-Early donor recognition led to increased gifting and completion of campaigns.
+After determining the type of campaign you want to recognize, scoop out the competition, specify the number of actual and expected donors, and identify media preferences.
+One of the next steps is to finish a recognition map, which can be found on the non-profit organization’s website.
+Once completed, it should be shared with other team members for analysis and a personal, no-obligation consultation.
+This map will help the organization focus on any raised questions and address budget costs.
+Recognizing donors early on has been shown to increase gifting and campaign completion.